Things I hear a lot:

 Getting Your Cat onto the Healthiest Food You Can Afford

 - Start by selecting from the Today’s best cat foods list.
-I carefully researched these foods (they are not sponsors or affiliates!) and list them by cost from least expensive to most expensive.
+I carefully researched these foods and list them by cost from least expensive to most expensive.

 (Note: In a pinch, picking a low-carb, grain-free dry food to use on occasion or in rotation with wet meals is a decent compromise.)

 - Gradually introduce the food, with enticements, as diagrammed in Introducing new foods.
 Understand that cats instinctively reject food that has unfamiliar smells.
 That doesn’t necessarily mean they inherently hate that food, they are just following their biology.
 That’s why the gradual mix-in with enticements works in so many cases–they get used to the smell with something they trust.

 Sometimes, even when you properly gradually introduce the food cleverly, your cat still says “no, that’s not right for me.”
 For example, some cats won’t eat beef ever.
 In those cases, you’ve got to just try a different food.
 Tip: Often pet food stores will let you return packages your cat rejected.

 Wondering how on earth I selected food for the “Today’s best” list?
 I synthesized the best cat food advice I could find from Jean Hofve, DVM, Dr. Karen Becker, TruthAboutPetFood.com, PetsumerReport.com, Dr. Elizabeth Hodgkins’ leading-edge book, Your Cat, the Feline Nutrition Education Society, and others.
 Based on that research, I went through just about every natural cat food I know of and checked it against specific criteria that I list here.

 Saving Money by Making Your Own Homemade Cat Food

 A reader just sent me a follow-up to a conversation we had earlier on the blog.